-Join LinkedIn and access Joel E.'s full profile.
-It's free!
+Join LinkedIn & access Joel E.'s full profile

 I am the primary engineer developing SCALE, which is an object-oriented, parallel programming language that extends C in order to simplify programming for ETI's SWARM runtime system for HPC.
 For SWARM and SCALE, I oversee releases, the build system, and the organization of the source repositories.
 My compiler work has been primarily focused on source-to-source translation involving C. I also participated in the DARPA-funded PACE compiler project (http://pace.rice.edu/).
 Technologies I have utilized at ETI include Flex, GNU Bison, C, C++, GNU autotools including Autotest, git, XSLT, XML, LLVM, Rose, Chapel, and OpenMP.